TLINDEN/pgidler/README.md

 of harmless SELECT's  and then stops doing anything.
 The clients then hang either forever or until a specified timeout is reached.

+This is an implementation of a tool described at [AWS Blog: Performance impact of idle PostgreSQL connections](https://aws.amazon.com/blogs/database/performance-impact-of-idle-postgresql-connections/).

 ## Building

 Run  `make`  to compile.
 You'll  need  Golang.
 The repo  contains  a